 “This has an intended purpose.
 There are many of us struggling, disillusioned copywriters out here.
 We hope your reply will be specific, factual and quite frankly, give us hope.
 A ‘no reply’ will noted for the possible report.”

-I'm not sure where you got “billions” (I do know that Clayton Makepeace is indeed a “billion-dollar copywriter,” as he writes for large mailing and publishing houses, and earns hefty royalties).
-But it's certainly several millions — at least for me, anyway.
+I’m not sure where you got that he is a “billionaire.”
+I do know that Clayton Makepeace is indeed a billion-dollar copywriter, as he writes for large mailing and publishing houses that produced billions with his copy, and in turn he earns hefty royalties as a result.

-And I also don't know how you took those sales levels achieved as income generated from copywriting fees alone.
-To be clear, and as I often state in my own copy, I was instrumental in producing millions of dollars for my clients.
+And I also don’t know how you took those sales levels achieved as income generated from copywriting fees alone.
+If I wasn’t clear, that’s my fault.
+So to be clear, and as I often state in my own copy, I was instrumental in producing millions of dollars for my clients.
 And for myself, too.

 When I say “instrumental,” it means that my copy, my coaching, and my consultation work with million-dollar clients helped to produce millions of dollars.
 Not me, directly.